 - 1.19 The Community Infrastructure Levy (CIL) is a tariff upon development which local authorities can opt to charge in order to raise funds to contribute to the delivery of infrastructure needs, which arise as a result of new development in an area. - implemented a GIL which commenced on 1st May 2016.
 The Gouncil has differentiated between various charging zones and will levy GIL on residential and commercial development (retail, offices, hotels, nightclubs and casinos).
 In the Queen's Park area, the charges amount to £200 per square metre for all qualifying residential development, and £50 per square metre for the relevant commercial development.
-A neighbourhood is entitled to 15% of the GIL receipts raised in their area, capped at £100 per dwelling in the neighbourhood (25% uncapped once a neighbourhood plan is in place). - Unlike other parts of Westminster, where the funding is retained by the City Council and spent in consultation with the neighbourhood, the 15% of CIL to which Queen's Park is entitled is passed to QPCC, who spends it. - 1.22 An area that has a 'made' (adopted) neighbourhood plan will see their share of GIL receipts increase to 25% of the GIL revenue generated within that area, which will continue to be paid to the relevant local body (in this case the Gommunity Gouncil) within that area - 1.23 Westminster Gity Gouncil published its GIL governance report in February 2017, which outlines the process for the 'neighbourhood portion' of GIL.
+A neighbourhood is entitled to 15% of the GIL receipts raised in their area, capped at £100 per dwelling - 1.21 Unlike other parts of Westminster, where the funding is retained by the City Council and spent in consultation with the relevant community groups (including neighbourhood forums), in Queen's Park the neighbourhood portion of CIL is passed directly to the Queen's Park Community Council.
+Any CIL spending by the Community Council must be reported back to Westminster City Council. - 1.22 An area that has a 'made' (adopted) neighbourhood plan will see their share of CIL receipts increase to 25% of the CIL revenue generated within that area, which will continue to be paid to the relevant local body (in this case the Community Council) within that area. - 1.23 Westminster Gity Gouncil published its GIL governance report in February 2017, which outlines the process for the 'neighbourhood portion' of GIL.

-For WCC CIL charging schedule see http://transact. westminster.gov.uk/docstores/publications_store/planning/ cil/westminster_cil_charging_schedule_2016.pdf
+For WCC CIL charging schedule see http://transact. westminster.gov.uk/docstores/publications_store/planning/cil/westminster_cil_charging_schedule_2016.pdf